thumbnail image

 WHAT WILL WE DO AT THE WORKSHOP?

-You are encouraged to read the book Hold Me Tight by Sue Johnson prior to the workshop.
-During the workshop, we will present findings from the love and attachment research in order to help you make sense of the cycles of disconnection couples often find themselves stuck in.
-We will also show video footage of other couples who represent the most common patterns of conflict.
+You're encouraged to read the book Hold Me Tight by Sue Johnson prior to the workshop.
+During the workshop, we'll present findings from the love and attachment research in order to help you make sense of the cycles of disconnection couples often find themselves stuck in.
+We'll also show video footage of other couples who represent the most common patterns of conflict.
 At regular intervals, we will ask you to break off from the group and engage in structured conversations with your partner regarding your particular cycle; the facilitators will support you during these private conversations.
 No one is required to share any personal experiences with the group.

 "Your combination of teaching and facilitating us in direct conversations was valuable, clear, and just the right balance.
 Your styles worked well together and your graciousness put me at ease.
 Thank you!"